avabellaw/bright-times/readme.md

     * ALLOWED_HOST - The domain name the project is on.
     * AWS_ACCESS_KEY_ID
     * AWS_SECRET_ACCESS_KEY
-    * DATABASE_URL - The postgres database url created earlier.
+    * DATABASE_URL - The Postgres database URL that was created earlier.
     * DJANGO_SECRET_KEY - Make sure this is unique and not from a development instance.
-    * EMAIL_HOST_FROM_EMAIL - The host email that django will send emails from.
+    * EMAIL_HOST_FROM_EMAIL - The host email that Django will send emails from.
     * EMAIL_HOST_PASSWORD - The host email's password.
     * STRIPE_PUB_KEY
     * STRIPE_SECRET_KEY
 8. Under "More" in the top-right, click "Run Console".
 9. Enter "python manage.py migrate".
-10. This will apply all the database migrations based on the migration files.
+10. This will apply all of the database migrations based on the migration files.
 11. Click "Open App" to view the deployed project.

 #### Forking the GitHub Repository